 If you or your management is uncertain about accepting or giving a business courtesy, you should decline to do so.
-The Compliance Officer and the Corporate Integrity Team are available to assist you, should you need additional guidance.
+The compliance officer and the Corporate Integrity department are available to assist you, should you need additional guidance.

 What May We Accept?